The Projects and Construction Review: Uzbekistan

 - introduction of an improved procedure of state control over construction works, based on risk categories and the functional purpose of the facilities;

-- implementation of an electronic rating of the construction contractor, which is automatically formed on the basis of the tax and statistical reports provided by the contractors and data provided by the Ministry of Construction.
+- implementation of an electronic rating of e-construction and design contractors, which is automatically formed on the basis of the tax and statistical reports provided by the contractors and data provided by the Ministry of Construction.
 The rating should reflect the capacities and experience of construction contractors;

-- allowing the use of international/foreign standards for technical regulation of urban planning, subject to the adaptation of the project documents prepared on the basis of such international standards with the engagement of local design companies;
+- allowing the use of international or foreign standards for technical regulation of urban planning, subject to the adaptation of the project documents prepared on the basis of such international standards with the engagement of local design companies;

-- an express reference to the FIDIC form of contracts in road construction legislation.
+- an express reference to the FIDIC form of contract in road construction legislation.

-Further to this, Uzbekistan continues to reform its legal framework to accommodate and reflect recent trends and changes in the Uzbekistan market, such as inter alia the emergence of holding companies, the diversification of investments and the increase in the number of foreign investors operating in the country.
-Adoption of the new Tax Code and new Law on Investments and Investment Activities at the end of 2019 will also have an indirect impact on the development of the construction industry.
+Further to this, Uzbekistan continues to reform its legal framework to accommodate and reflect recent trends and changes in the Uzbekistan market, such as, inter alia, the emergence of holding companies, the diversification of investments and the increase in the number of foreign investors operating in the country.
+Adoption of the new Tax Code and new Law on Investments and Investment Activities at the end of 2019 also had an indirect impact on the development of the construction industry.